vlaljani/VLTwitterClient/README.md

 ![VideoWalkThrough](VideoWalkThroughForTwitterClient1.gif)

-Video Walk Through in offline mode: (I just realized that my favorites and retweet count for offline might not be storing correctly - I'm looking into it)
+Video Walk Through in offline mode: (I just realized that my favorites and retweet count for offline might not be storing correctly - I'm looking into it
+Edit: It's storing correctly in the DB - but displaying incorrectly.
+Now looking into that. )
 ![VideoWalkThroughOffline](VideoWalkThroughForTwitterClient2.gif)